-- Bake for the beans for 1 to 1 1/2 hours.
-Check the beans occasionally, adding more liquid more liquid if the mixture seems too dry.
-Once done, the liquid should be mostly evaporated and the beans should be tender, but not too dry.
+- Bake for the beans for 1 to 1 ½ hours.
+Check the beans occasionally, adding more liquid if the mixture seems too dry.
+Once done, the liquid should be mostly evaporated, and the beans should be tender, but not too dry.

-- At the end, if desired, the oven temperature can be turned up to 400°F (200°C) for the last 10 minutes or so.
-This will allow any excess sauce to reduce and it will also crisp up the top nicely.
+- The oven temperature can be turned up to 400°F (200°C) for the last 10 minutes or so to allow any excess sauce to reduce.
+It will also crisp up the top nicely.

-- Garnish the final dish with finely chopped parsley if desired.
+- Garnish the final dish with finely chopped parsley or dill if desired.

 - After you make the sauce, you can put all the ingredients in a slow cooker.
 Put it on low and cook it all day if you like.
 Just be sure to check if you need to add more liquid.

-- Greek baked beans are wonderful their own or serve with pita bread and hummus and a big salad, or as part of a multi-dish Greek feast.
+- Greek baked beans are delicious their own or serve with pita bread and hummus and a big salad, or as part of a multi-dish Greek feast.

 Keywords: oil-free Gigantes Plaki: Greek baked beans